allaydesai/Car-Traffic-Sign-Classifier/writeup_template.md

 | .00	      			| Right-of-way at the next intersection					 				|
 | .00				    | Priority road      							|

-For the thrid image the model is relatively sure that this is a Speed limit (30km/h) sign (probability of 0.74), and the image does contain a Speed limit (30km/h) sign.
+For the thrid image, the model is relatively sure that this is a Speed limit (30km/h) sign (probability of 0.74), and the image does contain a Speed limit (30km/h) sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|